samuelroland/tb-docs/report/schemas/plx-dy-simple.md

 >
 ```

-Check that you're program has finished with the exit code 0, by running this
+Check that your program has finished with the exit code 0 by running this command
 ```sh
 echo $?
 0
 ```